Sweet-john/Music_segment/README.md

 # Music_segment

-Consider the copyright issue, we didn't upload our song database.
+Considering the copyright issue, we didn't upload our audio file database.
+The manual segment timestamp are in SMT_v2.xls.